Round-Topped Stela with Nine Figures

 - Caption: Round-Topped Stela with Nine Figures, late 1st century B.C.E.-early 1st century C.E.
 Sandstone, 34 5/16 x 31 7/16 x 4 5/16 in.
 (87.2 x 79.9 x 10.9 cm) Measurements: H. 87.2 cm., w.
 79.9 cm., th.
 10.9 cm.
 Brooklyn Museum, Charles Edwin Wilbour Fund, 76.8.
 Creative Commons-BY

 - Catalogue Description: Large, round-topped sandstone stela with nine figures in raised relief.
 Condition: Scratch, six inches long, at lower left side.
-Old chips around bottom, upper left, and lower and upper right; diagonal crack form upper left edge to top, just right of center closed with gray cement to which many small pieces and chips have been reattached.
+Old chips around bottom, upper left, and lower and upper right; diagonal crack from upper left edge to top, just right of center closed with gray cement to which many small pieces and chips have been reattached.
 Surface discolored; attached iron plate rusting; surface pitted.

 - Record Completeness: Best (81%)